 Compared to monthly lenses, you are buying more weekly lenses per year.
 However, weekly lenses tend to be less expensive per lens, so consumers need to go brand by brand when comparing the costs of weekly vs. monthly.

 To give some context, Acuvue Oasys Hydraclear are a 1-2 week lens.
-These go for $63 on our website for 12 lenses.
-That comes out to an annual cost of between $273 and $546 depending on your personal usage habits.
+These go for as low as $67 on our website for 12 lenses.
+That comes out to an annual cost of between $262 and $536 depending on your personal usage habits.
 You can expect cleaning solution, if used daily, to be an another $150 to $200 annually.

 Valid for new customers only.